PingWinning/Installation-Bizz/README.md

 ## How to Contribute

 We welcome contributions to improve the user panel.
 Whether it’s enhancing the UI, optimizing the backend, or adding new features, your input is valuable.
 Please submit a pull request or open an issue to start contributing.

+## Author's Message to Contributors

+Hey everyone,

+I know this is a really basic webpage right now, but I'm passionate about turning it into a fully functional business.
+While there may be some security issues at this stage, I'm committed to fixing them and I'm actively looking for a positive team of contributors who can help build a secure and professional website.
+The goal is to manage user requests and, in the future, potentially handle transactions and employee management.

+For now, I'm focused on creating a working business while I continue my computer science studies.
+This project is also a way for me to earn some money to help cover my expenses, like gas.

+Looking forward to collaborating with you all!